uncscode/particula/docs/index.md

 - Download Miniconda for Windows from [Miniconda's website](https://docs.conda.io/en/latest/miniconda.html).
 - Follow the installation instructions to install Miniconda on your system.

+**Step 3: Install Git**

+Install Git to manage your code repositories effectively.
+Git is a version control system that lets you track changes, revert to previous stages, and collaborate on projects with others.

+- Download Git for Windows from [Git's official website](https://git-scm.com/download/win).
+- Run the downloaded file to start the installation.
+- During the installation, choose your preferred editor for Git, and make sure to select "Git from the command line and also from 3rd-party software" to ensure it integrates well with your system's command prompt.
+- Complete the installation by following the on-screen instructions.

+Once installed, you can verify the installation by opening a command prompt or terminal and typing `git --version`, which should display the installed version of Git.

-**Step 3: Setup Proxy**
+**Step 4: Setup Proxy**

-If you are behind a proxy, you may need to configure your proxy settings to allow Conda, Pip, and VScode to access the internet.
+If you are behind a proxy, you may need to configure your proxy settings to allow Conda, Pip, git, and VScode to access the internet.

-**Step 4: Create a New Python Environment**
+**Step 5: Create a New Python Environment**

 Avoid conflicts with other development projects by creating an isolated Python environment.
 Here’s how: